ihor/Cachalot/README.md

 Cachalot
 ========

 Cachalot (cache a lot) is an easy to use caching library.
-It does only one thing - returns cached callback result.
+It supposed to do only one thing - return cached callback result.

 ```php
 $cache = new \Cachalot\Cache\ArrayCache();